HoogsterInc/AtomsPast_Documents/Rules.md

   -- Light Cover modifier = -1S

   -- Heavy Cover modifier = -2S

+  -- Cover and Higher Ground: If a Unit is on Higher Ground that is taller than Terrain that would provide Cover, it does not benefit from the Cover modifiers

 - Dangerous Terrain X. Unit's moving through Dangerous Terrain take S6 DX damage.
 Example: if a Unit moved through two grid spaces of Dangerous Terrain 2, that Unit would take S6 D2 damage